🩺 Profession Guide

 Student loan repayments are a major consideration.
 Most junior doctors carry Plan 2 loans of £50,000–£70,000+.
 Repayment at 9% of income above £27,295 means approximately £180/month on a £51,262 salary.
 This is not included in the tax table above but significantly reduces disposable income.

 Rota patterns create variable income.
 Additional hours, enhanced rates for antisocial shifts, and weekend supplements can add £5,000–£15,000 per year depending on specialty and rota intensity.
 Locum shifts offer even more — typically £50–£100+ per hour — but come with no pension accrual and additional tax considerations.
+Our NHS pay calculator can help you estimate your real take-home across different pay bands.

 The 9.8% pension contribution is the highest in the NHS and costs £5,024/year.
 However, with the employer contributing ~20.6%, your total pension input is effectively 30.4% of salary.
 For a career that will likely see £80,000–£120,000+ as a consultant, the NHS Pension is exceptionally valuable.
 Financial advisers almost universally recommend staying in the scheme.